easy-software-ufal/catalog-test-smells/docs/source/Issues in test steps/Issues in setup/Excessive Setup.rst

 * Many dependencies you have to create beforehand (such as classes, operating system dependencies, databases - basically anything that removes the attention to the testing goal).

+**Also Known As:**

+* Large Setup Methods, Inappropriately Shared Fixture, The Mother Hen, The Stranger, The Distant Relative, The Cuckoo

 **Code Example:**